October 21, 2018

 SCORM is to eLearning what coal is to industry.
 The usage of both was born from bold, progressive forward thinking from historical figures and they both revolutionized their industries to the point where their inception marked the beginning of a new era.
-And yet both are still being used today, despite better, more-effective alternatives being widely available.
+And yet scorm compliance can still be important, despite other alternatives.

 Many courseware producers’ business models involve signing organisations up for training course content which then needs to be distributed to a multitude of different companies – each with a potentially-different Learning Management System.
 SCORM, being the lowest common denominator, feature-free, widely-compatible format for content means it’s the go-to file-type that’s used to distribute courses: all organisations can use it for learning and training… badly.
 Not using SCORM shrinks the market size so the primary concern is the authoring company’s bottom line – not better learning.